4 Intimate Nights with Beyoncé

-4 Intimate Nights with Beyoncé was the second concert residency by American recording artist Beyoncé.
+4 Intimate Nights with Beyoncé was the second concert residency by American singer-songwriter Beyoncé.
 Held during four non-consecutive nights in August 2011 at the Roseland Ballroom in New York City, the concerts were part of Beyoncé's campaign in support of her fourth studio album 4 (2011).
 All the songs on the standard version of the album, excluding "Start Over", were performed by her to a standing room-only audience of 3,200.
 Beyoncé also sang some of her previous hits from her three prior studio albums as well as songs she recorded with former girl group Destiny's Child in the 1990s and early 2000s.
 Wearing a linky gold sparkling mini-dress, she was backed by four female dancers and a 20-piece female band including a horn and orchestra section.

 Tickets to the four concerts sold out in one minute.
 The first show, on August 14, 2011, received critical acclaim; Beyoncé's ability to perform under the circumstances of a smaller stage and a larger band was commended by contemporary music critics.
 A DVD of the show titled Live at Roseland: Elements of 4, which features performances from the concert, and never before seen personal footage from Beyoncé, including her times with Destiny's Child, traveling and partying with family, Beyoncé's rehearsal of "1+1" backstage at American Idol, other live performances and a sneak peek at her wedding dress, was released on November 21, 2011.